coreos/coreos-assembler/docs/kola/external-tests.md

 instead  of `Architectures` in reference to kola internals.

-In this example, `sometagname` and `othertag` are arbitrary tags one can use with `kola run --tags`, but some tags have semantic meaning.
+In this example, `sometagname` and `othertag` are arbitrary tags one can use with `kola run --tag`, but some tags have semantic meaning.

 Tags with semantic meaning:

  - `needs-internet`: Taken from the Autopkgtest (linked above).
 Currently only the `qemu` platform enforces this restriction.
  - `skip-base-checks`: Skip built-in checks for e.g. kernel warnings on the console.

+If a test has a `requiredTag`, it is run only if the required tag is specified.
+In the example above, the test would only run if `--tag special` was provided.

 The `additionalDisks` key has the same semantics as the `--add-disk` argument to `qemuexec`.
 It is currently only supported on `qemu-unpriv`.